open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 [**install pre-requisites (Ubuntu)**](../../toolkit/docs/building/prerequisites-ubuntu.md).

 The toolkit can use prebuilt packages for building the OS images.
-This is the recommended approach, as building the *entire toolchain* can take a lot of time.
-Adding `REBUILD_TOOLCHAIN=y` parameter to the `make` command rebuilds the entire toolchain.
+This is the recommended approach, as building the *entire toolchain* may take a lot of time.
+Adding the `REBUILD_TOOLCHAIN=y` parameter to the `make` command rebuilds the entire toolchain.

 ```bash